How to Last Longer

 Medical treatments might include:

-- Priligy, which is a pill that works by delaying the chemical reaction that causes ejaculation.
-Priligy can triple the time taken before ejaculation in some men.
+- Priligy, a pill which delays the chemical reaction that causes ejaculation.
+Priligy can triple the amount of time before ejaculation in some men.
+Available from £25.00.

-- EMLA, which is a topical anaesthetic cream that works by numbing the nerve endings along the penis in order to reduce sensitivity and prolong sex.
+- EMLA, a topical anaesthetic cream.
+This numbs the nerve endings along the penis to reduce sensitivity and prolong sex.
+Available from £13.00.

 - Anaesthetic condoms, which work in the same way as EMLA cream.
 These contain a small amount of local anaesthetic that numbs the penis tip.